fstwn/pyembroideryGH/README.md

 ### 3. Install pyembroideryGH UserObjects

 - Navigate to the Grasshopper UserObjects folder.
 This can be done in two ways:
-  - Either open explorer and go to
+  - *EITHER* open explorer and go to

     `C:\Users\%USERNAME%\AppData\Roaming\Grasshopper\UserObjects`
-  - Or open Rhino & Grasshopper and in the Grasshopper Window click on
+  - *OR* open Rhino & Grasshopper and in the Grasshopper Window click on

     `File >> Special Folders >> User Object Folder`
 - Move the whole `pyembroideryGH` directory to the UserObjects folder.